survivejs/react-book/pages/index.md

 The project and book source is available at [GitHub](https://github.com/survivejs/webpack_react).
 The book isn't entirely tutorial-driven.
 Some parts provide you more general view of the web development scene.
 For instance I discuss topics such as styling and library authorship in greater detail.

-## When will the book be available?

-An early version of the book is already available.
-I keep track of the status of the book in [the project README](https://github.com/survivejs/webpack_react#progress).
-Especially early chapters and a couple of the later ones are in a good condition.
-Feedback is very welcome.

-After initial release and depending on how that goes I will develop new content to the book based on demand.
-Other installments are possible as well.
-But this all depends on how well we get started.

 ## How to support?

 Even though the book is freely available under [CC BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/4.0/) license, financial support is welcome.
 It will help me to devote more time improving the content and developing new one.
 If you think this is a worthy cause, you can purchase [an electronic copy of the book](https://leanpub.com/survivejs_webpack).